25th Division (South Vietnam): 1964

+1965

-In 1965 the Division was under the command of Col Phan Trong Chinh, a friend of both Republic of Vietnam Air Force commander Nguyễn Cao Kỳ and III Corps commander General Nguyễn Chánh Thi.
+In 1965 the Division was under the command of Colonel Phan Trọng Chinh, a friend of both Republic of Vietnam Air Force (RVNAF) commander Nguyễn Cao Kỳ and I Corps commander General Nguyễn Chánh Thi.
 The Division guarded Highway 4, the major rice supply route to the Mekong Delta, and protected the roads and towns of Tây Ninh, Hậu Nghĩa and Long An Provinces (with a total of fourteen districts).
-Strong Viet Cong (VC) forces operated in both Hậu Nghĩa and Long An, close to the capital, but the Division, although reinforced by four Ranger battalions, appeared unable to come to grips with the local VC, or otherwise interfere with their activities.
-American advisers at Military Assistance Command, Vietnam (MACV) and in the field were puzzled and angry, blaming Chinh's lack of aggressiveness.
+Strong VC forces operated in both Hậu Nghĩa and Long An, close to the capital, but the Division, although reinforced by four Ranger battalions, appeared unable to come to grips with the local VC, or otherwise interfere with their activities.
+American advisers at MACV and in the field were puzzled and angry, blaming Chinh's lack of aggressiveness.
 Unbeknownst to the Americans, however, Kỳ had instructed Chinh to orient the bulk of his unit south as an anti-coup force, perhaps as a counter to the neighboring 5th Division commanded by General Phạm Quốc Thuần, a close friend of General Nguyễn Văn Thiệu.
-Kỳ had given him strict orders not to commit any more than one battalion of each regiment to combat at anyone time.
+Kỳ had given him strict orders not to commit any more than one battalion of each regiment to combat at any one time.
 Chinh thus had his hands full providing static security for those provinces under his authority and keeping an eye on the political situation in Saigon.
 Some of his most critical military operations consisted of merely opening the main roads from time to time so that produce could be brought into the capital and supplies and other goods taken out to the towns and military bases within his jurisdiction.
 Defeating the VC was not his first priority.
-The Corps senior US adviser had requested Chinh's immediate relief, but COMUSMACV General William Westmoreland chose not to press the matter, hoping that combined operations with American forces "will be able to develop the unit."
-Several months later he noted that the recent arrival of U.S. combat troops in the area was "already causing some increase in the morale of the Division" but the unit was still "the weakest division in the ARVN," barely "hanging on by its teeth in Hậu Nghĩa Province," just north of Saigon.
+The Corps senior US adviser had requested Chinh's immediate relief, but Westmoreland chose not to press the matter, hoping that combined operations with American forces "will be able to develop the unit."
+Several months later he noted that the recent arrival of US combat troops in the area was "already causing some increase in the morale of the Division" but the unit was still "the weakest division in the ARVN," barely "hanging on by its teeth in Hậu Nghĩa Province."
 Westmoreland was well aware that Chinh's close ties with members of the current ruling junta made his replacement difficult.